rsnyder/juncture/cheat-sheet.md

 ####

-For more examples visit the [iframe documentation page](https://docs.juncture-digital.org/components/iframe-viewer).
+For more information and examples visit the [iframe documentation page](https://docs.juncture-digital.org/components/iframe-viewer).

 ### Image Compare Viewer